 One of the main objectives of the Duncan Dam Water License Requirements (WLR) Program is to evaluate the effectiveness of the operating regime defined in the Water Use Plan (WUP) and to identify opportunities to improve dam operations to maximize fish abundance and diversity in the Duncan River Watershed in consideration of other values.
 This involves assessing the influence of flow reductions on migrating, resident and/or rearing fish populations in the LDR.
-The DDM water license requires a minimum average daily flow from DDM of 3 m3/s (160 ft3/s) and has seasonal targets for discharge, based on Columbia River Treaty discharge requirements.
-The water license also requires that a minimum flow of 73 m3/s (2578 ft3/s) be maintained in the LDR at the Lardeau River Water Survey of Canada (WSC) gauging station (DRL).
-In addition, the maximum hourly flow reduction allowed under the WUP is 28 m3/s (989 ft3/s), and the maximum daily flow change allowed is 113 m3/s (3991 ft3/s).
+The DDM water license requires a minimum average daily flow from DDM of 3 m/s (160 ft/s) and has seasonal targets for discharge, based on Columbia River Treaty discharge requirements.
+The water license also requires that a minimum flow of 73 m/s (2578 ft/s) be maintained in the LDR at the Lardeau River Water Survey of Canada (WSC) gauging station (DRL).
+In addition, the maximum hourly flow reduction allowed under the WUP is 28 m/s (989 ft/s), and the maximum daily flow change allowed is 113 m/s (3991 ft/s).
 All LDR water license discharge requirements are subject to available inflows into Duncan Reservoir and are dependent on tributary inflows.